zzonyo/trust-docs-test/source/index.html.md

 }
 ```

+To receive data you have to send a "sub" message first.

 {
   "sub": "topic to sub",
   "id": "id generate by client"
 }

-After successfully subscribed, you will receive a response to confirm subscription
+> Sub response:

 ```json
 {